 Karabiner-Elements: A powerful and stable keyboard customizer for macOS.
 I use this to map capslock to escape, the bottom right alt button to insert, for some of those old DOS programs, and flip the F-row buttons from having to use

 fn every time I want to press any actual F key.

-I use Lastpass (I used to use Lastpass, but their free model will only work on a single device at a time, making it useless if you use a phone and computer with it), but use ANY password manager, please please please.
+I use Lastpass (I used to use Lastpass, but they are lacking on security, and their free model will only work on a single device at a time, making it useless if you use a phone and computer with it), but use ANY password manager, please please please.